htylab/tigerbx/README.md

 * If you use this application, you may consider citing the following paper:

-1. Weng JS, Huang TY, “Deriving a robust deep-learning model for subcortical brain segmentation by using a large-scale database: Preprocessing, reproducibility, and accuracy of volume estimation” (2022), NMR in Biomedicine
+1. Weng JS, Huang TY.
+Deriving a robust deep-learning model for subcortical brain segmentation by using a large-scale database: Preprocessing, reproducibility, and accuracy of volume estimation.
+NMR Biomed.
+2022 Nov 23:e4880. doi: 10.1002/nbm.4880.

 ![tigerbet](./doc/tigerbet2.png)